FrancisBanville/ms_interpreting_probabilities/README.md

 typically high sparseness (@Jordano2016Samplingb).
-Because of the methodological difficulties typically encountered when building deterministic quantitative networks, binary networks, which are easier to sample (@Jordano2016Samplingb) and predict (@Strydom2021Roadmapa), are much more documented and modeled in the literature.
+Because of the methodological difficulties typically encountered when building deterministic quantitative networks, binary networks, which are easier to sample (@Jordano2016Samplingb) and predict (@Strydom2021Roadmapa), are documented and modeled more frequently in the literature.
 Moreover, most published probabilistic networks and methods describe Bernoulli interactions (whether interaction probabilities are regarded as constant or variable, e.g. represented by Beta distributions), which underlines the need for better guidelines regarding the interpretation and manipulation of these types of networks.
 For these reasons, our primary focus in this contribution will be on addressing the challenges in interpreting and using Bernoulli interactions, in both probabilistic local networks and metawebs.

 ## Local networks: communities interacting in space and time